UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 	 "haveClientStageIn": "true",
 	}

-In this case, the full job submission sequence is
+In this case, the full job submission sequence is:

 #. submit job
 #. upload data from client to server